 Problems with your Training Provider

 Steps to making a complaint

-If you are not satisfied with the quality of training provided by your Skills for All Training Provider or how it is delivered, you should firstly talk this over with your training provider.
+- If you are not satisfied with the quality of training provided by your Training Provider or how it is delivered, you should firstly talk to your training provider.
 If you are still not satisfied, you should lodge your complaint in writing directly with the training provider.
 Your training provider will have a complaints process that you should follow in the first instance.

-- Contact the Skills for All Infoline or email us at email@example.com if there are reasonable grounds that the training does not meet expectations, or the training is not being delivered in the manner described by the Skills for All Training Provider in their Code of Practice.
+- Contact the Infoline on 1800 506 266 or email us at email@example.com if there are reasonable grounds that your government subsidised training does not meet expectations, or the training is not being delivered in the manner described by the Training Provider in their Code of Practice.
 Our team will talk to you and direct you to the appropriate body or organisation.